 Honestly, I doubt that I can say something new about black and white photography.
 No matter what I would try to you certainly already read or heard it.
-So, if you don’t mind, I will just tell what I feel about it.
+So, if you don’t mind, I will just tell you what I feel about it.

 When I come home from another photoshoot and start to look through my source files I quite fast find the images that I suppose to turn into black and white.
 How can I choose them, how I realize that?
 Actually, I don’t know.
 I just feel it.
 I look at the photo and suddenly understand that it won’t be interesting in color for some reason.
 Then I turn it into b&w and immediately see why: the image become laconic and more impressive compared to its color version.

 But not always happen this way.
 Sometimes, I deliberately go to the spot that I know will look wonderful without color in particular light conditions.
 It was so with my “Peterhof” photo series for example.
 But not only.

 Perhaps, I would compare photography with music.
 If a color image is, for instance, progressive metal or symphonic music with all their richness and versatility of sound, black and white photography is minimalism with its accuracy and piercing sensuality.